Tooth extraction sites sometimes have a whitish appearance while they are healing and you could still have some swelling where the tooth was removed.

 A soft diet is a good idea.

-Try to leave the area undisturbed as much as possible.
+Try to leave the area undisturbed as much as possible for the first 24 hours.

 An antibiotic or pain medicine may be prescribed.

-Gently rinsing the area after the first 24 hours is sometimes recommended.
+Gently rinsing the area after 24 hours is usually recommended.

 When a tooth is removed, a blood clot forms in the socket...the hole that is left after the tooth is gone.
 The clot is needed to help the tooth extraction site heal properly.